backend-developers-ltd/ComputeHorde/README.md

 - [See miner's README for more details](miner/README.md)

 ### **Executor**
-- A virtual machine spawned by a miner to perform a single dockerized task.
+- An instance spawned by a miner to perform a single dockerized task.
 - Operates in a restricted environment, with limited network access necessary for:
   - communicating with miners,
   - downloading docker images,